SoftFactFH/SFExtDBCtrl/work/ReadMe.txt

 						README SFExtDBCtrl
 ====================================================================================================================

-SFExtDBCtrl are advanced VCL Controls for Delphi.
+SFExtDBCtrl are advanced databounded VCL Controls for Delphi.

 SFExtDBCtrl is free of charge and uses the terms of the MIT license - see License_En.txt